IanLewis42/GravStorm/readme.txt

     - set file permissions:
       chmod +x gravstorm

-    Note that 'gravstorm.exe' is the windows executable, and if you're not running windows, you can delete it.

 o Windows
   Unzip wherever you like.
-You should get a folder named 'gravstorm' (or gravstorm-master if Guthub changes it) and inside that, folders called 'data' and 'src'.
+You should get a folder named 'gravstorm' (or gravstorm-master if GitHub changes it) and inside that, folders called 'data' and 'src'.

+  Note that the Windows executable is called 'gravstorm.exe' ; the Raspberry Pi executabe is just 'gravstorm'.
+You can delete whichever one you don't need.

 STARTING THE GAME
 ------------------